An Alcock-Paczynski Test on Reionization Bubbles for Cosmology: From 21-cm to Bubble Stacks

 \subsection{Mock 21-cm observations}

 In order to create 3D mock 21-cm boxes, we start by generating the 21-cm signal using the semi-analytical code $\cmfast$ \citep{Mesinger2011,Muray2020} following \citet{Kennedy2024}.
 We use the default astrophysical and cosmological~ \cite{PlanckCollab2018} parameters of $\cmfast$ to obtain many 3D 21-cm coeval boxes with different random seeds.
 The resolution of these simulations is $\Delta x=1.5$ $\cMpc$, and the boxes have $128^3$ voxels (which corresponds to a $192^3$ $\cMpc^3$ volume).
 In this first work, we will focus on 21-cm boxes taken at redshift $z=7.5$, and comment on other redshifts in Appendix \ref{app:z_lightcone_effects}.
+We note that redshift space distortions (RSD) are by default taken into account in our simulation boxes, so any induced ``squashing'' of bubbles along the line of sight does not impact our results within the error-bars quoted.
 The $\dTb$ maps generated this way will be later called ground truth (GT), as they will be used to create input maps for a neural network detailed in the following section.
 An example of such a map is shown in the top left panel of Fig. \ref{fig:unet_maps}.
 The top right panel is the corresponding neutral fraction map, where white regions are neutral and black regions are ionized.
 By comparing these last regions to the 21-cm map on the left, we can see that the $\dTb=0$ regions indeed correspond to $\xHI=0$.